amirazzam2000/SmartPiano/README.txt

 if you run the database some default staticstics already exist, so the graphs will have some values in them.

-We made a user that is called "user" and has the password "user", we had to do it in the database as the password doesn't match the MIT Password Policy.
+there is a default user that is called "user" and has the password "user",it is hardcoded in the database as the password doesn't match the MIT Password Policy.